 Symbiotic Microbial Partnerships (Probiotics)

 Plants rely on fungi to facilitate the uptake of nutrients and minerals from soil.
-Fungi that forms symbiotic relationships with plant roots is called mycorrhizae (Mycor = fungus, Rhizae = root).
+Fungi that form symbiotic relationships with plant roots are called mycorrhizae (Mycor = fungus, Rhizae = root).
 Fungi are physically incorporated into the root structure and colonize living root tissue during active plant growth, helping plants obtain phosphate and other minerals like zinc from soil.
 The fungus benefits by eating excess sugars and starch produced by the plant.
 Mycorrhizae help increase the root system by extending hyphae far out into surrounding soil, allowing access to minerals otherwise out of reach.
-Mycorrhizae also functions as a physical barrier to pathogens and acts to boost general defense mechanisms.
+Mycorrhizae can also function as a physical barrier to pathogens and act to boost general defense mechanisms.

 What is fertilizer?

-Fertilizer is a material added to soil that promotes plant growth.
-Most fertilizers contain nitrogen (N), phosphorus (P), and potassium (K) and have the percentages of these nutrients listed on the label, represented by three numbers that are always in the same order (N-P-K).
-Fertilizers may contain either synthetic or organic nutrients.
-Minerals such as phosphorous and potash are mined from the environment and crushed or chemically treated for application.
-Organic inputs such as manure and compost are made from animal feces and plant or animal decomposed matter.
+Fertilizer is a material added to soil that promotes plant growth; it may be applied in granular or liquid form.
+Most fertilizers contain nitrogen (N), phosphorus (P), and potassium (K) and have percentages of these nutrients listed on the label, represented by three numbers that are always in the same order (N-P-K).
+Fertilizers may contain either synthetic or organic ingredients.
+Minerals such as phosphorous, sulfur, and potash are mined from the environment and crushed or chemically treated for application.
+Organic inputs such as manure, seaweed. and compost are made from animal feces and plant or animal decomposed matter.
 Industrial or synthetic fertilizers (such as ammonium phosphate, urea, ammonium nitrate) are produced by humans through industrial chemical reactions.

 What is the importance of the numbers?